WATER FOR HEALTH AND LONGEVITY

 2. A residue from the plastic membrane seems to find its way into the water, and then into the body.
 This is a consistent finding in everyone who drinks RO water.
 So it adds a new toxin to the body, even though the water is quite pure in other ways.

 3. The water is extremely yin in Chinese medical terms.
-This seems to occurs because it lacks minerals and because it is contaminated with plastic from the RO membrane.
-The yin quality is extremely harmful and must be avoided.
+This may be because it lacks minerals and because it is contaminated with plastic from the RO membrane.
+The yin quality is harmful and best avoided.

-4. There is evidence from a few clients that RO water damages the third chakra, which is also very dangerous.
+4. There is evidence from a few clients that RO water damages the third energy center or chakra.

 5. There is no simple way to test the quality of the water.
 As the plastic RO membrane and pre-and post-filters age in a reverse osmosis machine, the water quality declines.
 A simple total dissolved solids or TDS meter may not detect chemical contamination.